 Child care providers across the country have already closed, temporarily or permanently, due to the coronavirus crisis.
-Families are without care and early educators are without jobs.
-Those providers that are still open are struggling to provide care and services to the families of health and other essential workers to enable those parents to work, while also trying to maintain their businesses and staff who need to provide for their own families.
-Not only do child care providers need help with costs and paying employees now, we also must ensure that these providers are able to reopen when our economic recovery from the coronavirus begins.
+Families are without care, and early educators are without jobs.
+Those providers that are still open or have reopened are struggling to provide care and services to families to enable parents to work, while also trying to maintain their businesses and staff who need to provide for their own families.
+Not only do child care providers need help with costs and paying employees now, we also must ensure that these providers still exist when our economic recovery from the COVID-19 pandemic begins.
+A July survey done by the National Association for the Education of Young Children found that 40 percent of all child care providers - and 50 percent of minority-owned child care businesses - will close permanently without additional financial assistance.
 Child care is quite literally a backbone of our economy, and our economy cannot function without it.
 Child care needs an investment that reflects its true value and demand.

 The CARES Act provided \$3.5 billion as a down payment for child care through increased funding for the Child Care and Development Block Grant.
-The legislation also provided \$349 billion in Small Business Administration (SBA) loans that child care providers as well as providers of vital services including healthcare and human services can potentially access.
-These were encouraging starts, but do not address the comprehensive needs of the child care field right now.
-A total investment of \$50 billion is needed in flexible, dedicated child care funding to provide:
+This was an encouraging start, but does not address the comprehensive needs of the child care field right now.
+An investment of \$50 billion is needed in flexible, dedicated child care funding to:

-- Support for Child Care Providers: Pay providers to cover ongoing operating costs while they are closed for public health reasons, or open but with reduced enrollment to serve children of essential workers. - Support for Workers: Provide essential duty pay for child care workers in programs that are remaining open during the crisis. - Health and Safety Needs: Provide materials, resources, training and other public health supports regarding health and safety practices. - Support for Families: Eliminate copayments or tuition for families during this public health and economic crisis while ensuring that providers are still paid. - Substitute Staff: Fund and pay substitute educators where needed and available. - Supplies: Purchase materials for providers that cannot afford or find supplies. - Virtual Learning: Provide virtual learning opportunities when appropriate and mental health supports for families. - Child Care as Small Businesses: Support for helping child care providers navigate small business loan application processes.
+- Support Child Care Providers: Pay providers to cover ongoing operating costs while they are closed for public health reasons, or open but with reduced enrollment to serve children of essential workers. - Support Workers: Provide essential duty pay for child care workers in programs that remain open during the crisis. - Cover Health and Safety Needs: Provide materials, resources, training, and other public health supports regarding health and safety practices. - Support Families: Eliminate copayments or tuition for families during this public health and economic crisis while ensuring that providers are still paid. - Provide Substitute Staff: Fund and pay substitute educators where needed and available. - Pay for Supplies: Purchase health and safety materials for providers that cannot afford or find supplies. - Provide Virtual Learning: Provide virtual learning opportunities when appropriate and mental health supports for families. - Protect Child Care as Small Businesses: Help child care providers navigate small business loan application processes.